anisbagwan/NETFLIX-MOVIES-and-TV-shows-clusteringG/README.md

 Netflix disrupted the television industry and forced cable companies to change the way they do business.

+## 🎯 Objective:
-Our main objectives of this project are to do exploratory analysis and find useful insights from dataset, to understand what type content is available in different countries, also to find out is Netflix has increasingly focused on TV rather than movies in recent years and at last to do clustering of similar content by matching text-based features from dataset.
+Our main objectives of this project is to do exploratory analysis and find useful insights from dataset, to understand what type content is available in different countries, also to find out is Netflix has increasingly focused on TV rather than movies in recent years and at last to do clustering of similar content by matching text-based features from dataset.

+## 🛠 Data Pre-processing:
 We have been provided a dataset collected from Flixable which is a third-party Netflix search engine.
 In 2018, they released an interesting report which shows that the number of TV shows on Netflix has nearly tripled since 2010.
 The streaming service’s number of movies has decreased by more than 2,000